 PSRS: The 25-and-Out and 2.55% provisions were extended in 2007 through 2013.
-In 2013 the state legislature provided a permanent extension of the 25-and-Out provision and extended the 2.55% provision to 2014.
+In 2013 the state legislature provided a permanent extension of the 25-and Out provision and extended the 2.55% provision to 2014.

-PEERS: The 25-and-Out and 2.55% provisions were extended in 2007 through 2013.
-In 2013 the state legislature provided a permanent extension of the 25-and-Out provision.
+PEERS: The 25-and-Out provision was extended in 2007 through 2013.
+In 2013 the state legislature provided a permanent extension of the 25-and- Out provision.

-Changes of assumptions: In 2006, 2011 and 2016 payroll growth, salary increases, assumed life expectancies and mortality were adjusted to more closely reflect actual experience.
-In 2011, the inflation rate was adjusted to 2.5% from 3.25% and annual cost-of-living adjustments were calculated in accordance with the then adopted funding policy.
-In 2016, the inflation rate was adjusted to 2.25% from 2.5%, the investment rate of return from 8.00% to 7.75% and annual cost-of-living adjustments were calculated in accordance with the funding policy as amended in June 2016.
+Changes of assumptions: In 2011 and 2016 payroll growth, salary increases, assumed life expectancies and mortality were adjusted to more closely reflect actual experience.
+In 2016, the inflation rate was adjusted to 2.25% from 2.5%, the investment rate of return from 8.00% to 7.75% and annual cost-of-loving adjustments were calculated in accordance with the funding policy as amended in June 2016.
 During 2016, minor revisions were made to other actuarially assumptions including but not limited to, retirement rates, withdraw rates, etc. The 2016 assumption changes were a result of an actuarial experience study conducted during the 2016 fiscal year.
 For fiscal year 2017, the investment rate of return was further reduced from 7.75% to 7.6% and the assumption for annual cost-of-living adjustments.
 For fiscal year 2018, the investment rate of return was further reduced to 7.5%.
+There were no assumption changes made during fiscal years and Assumptions: The actuarially determined contribution rates in the schedule of employers' contributions are calculated as of June 30, two years prior to the end of the fiscal year in which contributions are reported.
+The following actuarial methods and assumptions were used to determine contribution rates reported in the schedule.